javadiscord/java-discord-api/README.md

-# java-discord-api
+# Java Discord API
-A wrapper over the discord API to create bots using Java
+A wrapper over the discord API to create bots using Java.